Create a Lens Using a Polar Gauge Chart with Chart Icons

 - Under Bars, click , then select

 Country to group your chart

-- Click to open chart properties, and then enter a title:
+- Click to open Chart formatting properties, and then enter a

 Remember back to the step where we worked with the CSV dataset?
 In that step we included the image URLs, but to make them available in your lens, you need to bring them in with a little SAQL (Salesforce Analytics Query Language).

 - Click to go to SAQL mode.